moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 End-to-end security describes the use of encryption of the media stream(s) to provide confidentiality in the presence of unauthorized intermediates or observers and prevent or restrict ability to decrypt the media without authorization.
 Generally, there are three aspects of end-to-end media security:

-* Media Rights Management, which refers to the authorization of receivers to decode a media stream.
+* Digital Rights Management, which refers to the authorization of receivers to decode a media stream.
 * Sender-to-Receiver Media Security, which refers to the ability of media senders and receivers to transfer media while protected from authorized intermediates and observers, and
 * Node-to-node Media Security, which refers to security when authorized intermediaries are needed to transform media into a form acceptable to authorized receivers.
 For example, this might refer to a video transcoder between the media sender and receiver.